Dogs Adoption Info Poems Alumni News Faq's Cocker Info

 The operation started small with two volunteers placing a dozen dogs a year.
 Within ten years this noble effort attracted a core of volunteers who re-homed a hundred plus dogs a year.
 In the late 1990's Cocker Spaniel Rescue established an internet presence with a website, www.cockerkids.org.
 While the website helped recruit volunteers and donations, the number of Cocker Spaniels in need increased dramatically.
 Now we have a presence on FaceBook and we are reaching even more Cocker Spaniel lovers.

 Today CSR serves the greater Houston area with foster homes stretching from Conroe south to Lake Jackson, west to Katy and as far east to Deer Park.
 Our primary service area is around 5,600 square miles with a population of 5.7 million people.
 We serve an area bigger than three individual states (Rhode Island, Connecticut, and Delaware).
 Thirty states that have populations smaller than the greater Houston area.
 In 2009 we were contacted about 633 Cocker Spaniels in need of help and we adopted out an all-time high of 300.
 In 2009, we were awarded the Pedigree Breed Rescue of the Year at the Westminster Dog Show.

-Dedicated volunteers are the heart of Cocker Spaniel Rescue.
+Dedicated volunteers are the heart of Cocker Spaniel Rescue of East Texas.
 Currently we have about 50 volunteers and 30 foster homes.
 We are an all volunteer organization (no paid employees) and do not operate a facility.
 We refer to the Cocker Inn® as a virtual home, representing our network of foster homes and boarding kennels.
 About 80% of the dogs are in foster homes.
 The remaining 20% are boarded at several kennels across the greater Houston area.
 We would love to have foster homes for all the dogs but being boarded in a kennel is better than being on death row.
 We extend our thanks to those of you who "volunteer" money.
 Your donations enable us to provide veterinary care and board dogs when foster homes can't be found.